icebert04/icebert04.github.io/_posts/2018-2-9-run-it's-the-germans.md

 Germany has gotten a bad reputation due to the dictator Adolf Hitler.
 But not all Germans are bad.
 In fact, Hitler came from Austria, same as his parents.
 I had to meet 2 young Germans who were here with us for a few weeks.
 I'll tell you, they are the nicest and warmest people.
 They are so easy to get along with.
 I made it a point to take some time off from my work and just bond with them.
 It turns out to be a good decision.
 My kids also like them that included Germany on their "Visit List" if we are fortunate to travel to Europe.

+We came to know a lot of things about them.
+The reason why they travel, their school back home, their govenrment and the refugees, their culture, and many more.
+We may have different background stories based from our distinct nationalities but for me... they are just like Regular Joes... like any other Filipino.
+In other words, they are also human beings.... duh!!!